jyoti-bhasin/Automobile_Analysis_Project_streamlit.app/README.md

 # Automobile Data Analysis :

+## Data Analysis
-Data Analysis is the process of systematically applying statistical and/or logical techniques to describe and illustrate, condense and recap, and evaluate data.
+It is the process of systematically applying statistical and/or logical techniques to describe and illustrate, condense and recap, and evaluate data.

-Technologies used :
+## Technologies used :
+### Language
-Language - Python.
+Python.
+### Python libraries
-Python libraries - api, beautifulsoup4, matplotlib, numpy, pandas, pickle_mixin, plotly, requests, scikit_learn, seaborn.
+api, beautifulsoup4, matplotlib, numpy, pandas, pickle_mixin, plotly, requests, scikit_learn, seaborn.
+### Algorithms
-Machine Learning algorithms such as Linear Regression and SVM Regression.
+Machine Learning Algorithms such as Linear Regression and SVM Regression.
-Framework for deployment - Streamlit.
+### Framework for deployment
+Streamlit.
+### Hosted on
-Hosted on - Streamlit share.
+Streamlit share.

-Working of the app :
+## Working of the app :
 First of all,import all the required modules and libraries of python.
 Then, the csv file is loaded to obtain dataset.
 Since our file does not have a lot of null values, or severe issues, we will just replace extra space by null values in the dataset, and it will be ready to use.